a16z/helios/rpc.md

 # Helios Remote Procedure Calls

+On Ethereum and OP Stack, Helios serves only blocks it can authenticate as part of its current canonical chain.
+Orphaned blocks and their state are unavailable, even when `requireCanonical` is omitted or `false`.
+Calls, gas estimates, and access-list requests interrupted by a detected reorg return an error; retry the request against a canonical block.
+Extending known history does not interrupt calls.

 Helios provides a variety of RPC methods for interacting with the Ethereum network.
 These methods are exposed via the `Client` struct.
 The RPC methods follow the [Ethereum JSON RPC Spec](https://ethereum.github.io/execution-apis/).
 See [examples](./examples) of running remote procedure calls with Helios.

 ## RPC Methods